bhomaidan1990/SO_contrib/README.md

 This repository contains **Answers** and **Questions** of my best contribution on my [Stackoverflow](https://stackoverflow.com/users/8618242/bilal).

-I highly believe in the usefulness and the gain we get from such public open communities to improve our world and sharpen our skills, since I have much help from that community, I decided to help others in return to make
+I highly believe in the usefulness and the gain we get from such public open communities to improve our world and sharpen our skills, since I have much help from that community, I decided to help others in return.

 ![SO_Logo](SO_Logo.png)